dave-redfern/somnambulist-api-client/README.md

 For complex persistence requirements, implement your own solution.

+#### Persisting "null" values

+Sometimes it is advantageous to be able to send "null" as the value for a field.
+Unfortunately the Symfony HttpClient uses `http_build_query` under the hood to normalise the body data.
+This function will strip all keys with null values, however it will leave false, 0 and empty string as-is.

+Your options in this case are:

+ * substitute empty string or another value to stand in for null
+ * send a JSON payload through a custom request call (use ['json' => [..array of data..]])

 ## Tests

 PHPUnit 8+ is used for testing.
 Run tests via `vendor/bin/phpunit`.